Yankee Screwdrivers

 They predate modern "power drivers" by decades -- I have several Yankee screwdrivers that are almost 100 years old, and are still 100% functional.

 There seem to be three primary sizes of Yankee drivers, I'll call them "small" (around a foot long, extended), "medium" (around a foot and a half, extended), and "large" (over two feet long, extended).
 The small ones are the size of a conventional screwdriver, and do not always have a lock on the spiral action.
 The medium size ones are my favorite -- long enough to do the job, not so long as to be considered a weapon.
 The large ones are...large.
 They do a job wonderfully, but they can have clearance issues.
-For most uses, the medium sized ones are my favorite, but I have a large one I like.
-I just don't carry it with me.
 Curiously, some of the "non-Yankee" push screwdrivers seem to follow these same basic sizes.
+There is also what could be called an "Extra Small", which feels like a "home" oriented tool to me, which has a much shorter "push" than the "bigger small".
+Many of the "Extra small" Yankees I've seen have a handle that unscrews permitting the storage of bits (both screwdriver and drill) with the screwdriver; a very nice feature on what is otherwise a tool I've not found overly useful, as the shorter "push" just doesn't seem to do much for me.

 Bits